trungnguyencs/Zillow-Housing-Price-Predictor/README.md

 # Zillow Housing Price Predictor

-Mini project for Data Science graduate course at Stony Brook University, Fall 2017, where I analyzed a dataset containing information of 2.9 million properties and developed algorithms that makes predictions about the future sale prices of homes
+Mini project for Data Science graduate course at Stony Brook University, Fall 2017 In here, I analyzed a dataset containing information of 2.9 million properties and developed algorithms that makes predictions about the future sale prices of homes

 ## PART 1: Exploratory Data Analysis